anshumanbh/git-all-secrets/README.md

 So, as you can see, there are decent tools out there, but they had to be combined somehow.
 There was also a need to recursively scan multiple repositories and not just one.
 And, what about gists?
 There are organizations and users.
 Then, there are repositories for organizations and users.
 There are also gists by users.
 All of these should be scanned.
 And, scanned such that it could be automated and easily consumed by other tools/frameworks.

+### Changelog
+* 6/14/17 - Added repo-supervisor as a scanning tool, also updated and added the version number to the docker image - abhartiya/tools_gitallsecrets:v1